rCirelli/rCirelli/README.md

 Fullstack Web Developer
 -----------------

-I wrote my first "Hello World" 10 years ago, in C#.
+I wrote my first "Hello World" in 2010, in C#.
 At college I studied Game Design, and coded in C# on Unity Engine.
 I never worked professionally with programming, so I decided to study Fullstack Web Development at Trybe and kickstart my career as a developer.

 At Trybe I learned Front-end and Back-end development.
 Using technologies such as Javascript/Typescript, React, Redux, Node, Express, Python, SQL, and MongoDB.
 Also learned about Data Structures and Algorithms, Design Patterns, Testing, Agile Methodologies, Functional and Object Oriented paradigms.
 And lots of hands-on practice.

 * 🌍  I'm based in Sao Paulo, Brazil